jjno91/jenkinsfiles/README.md

 Destroy arbitrary Terraform infrastructure using AWS credentials loaded through the Jenkins credential store.
 Useful to replace the complementary terraform.Jenkinsfile when a Terraform managed environment is being decommissioned.

+## terraform-state-destroyer.Jenkinsfile

+Allows you to target and destroy the infrastructure contained in arbitrary Terraform state files.
+Only supports S3 backends in its current state, but can easily be modified.

 ## terraform.Jenkinsfile

 Apply arbitrary Terraform code using AWS credentials loaded through Jenkins credential store.